Hortonville High School

 Hortonville High School is a high school located in Hortonville, Wisconsin.
 The only high school in the Hortonville Area School District, it serves students in grades 9 to 12 from the communities of Hortonville and Greenville, and portions of Center, Dale, Ellington, Grand Chute, Hortonia, and Liberty.
-Enrollment averages 270 in each of the four grades.
-The high school faculty is composed of 95 full-time professional staff, with a student to faculty ratio of approximately 11:1.

 Campus

 Hortonville High School is located on a 37.5-acre campus bounded by Warner Street, Olk Street, Nash Street, and Towne Drive on the east side of the Village of Hortonville.
 In addition to academic areas, the building includes the school district administration offices, an 800-seat performing arts center, a field house and auxiliary gymnasium, a fitness center open to district residents, a branch of Wolf River Community Bank and a newly constructed cafeteria and commons area.

 The 3,000-seat Wolf River Community Bank Stadium at Akin Field is located at the northeast corner of the campus and is home to the football, soccer, and track teams.
 Off-campus athletic facilities include: Commercial Club Park (varsity baseball), Otto Miller Athletic Complex (softball, freshman and junior varsity baseball, and soccer), Greenville Community Park (baseball and softball), Greenville Lions Park (cross country), Grandview Golf Club (golf) and Community First Champion Center (hockey).